CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact Cortex for assistance.

-### Application Node
+## Install Web Application Server

-#### Install Gateway
+### Install Gateway

+1. Use one of the following installation guides to install SQL Server or SQL Server Express:
+    * SQL Server 2019 Installation Guide for Cortex
+    * SQL Server 2016 Installation Guide for Cortex
+    * SQL Server 2016 Express Installation Guide for Cortex
 1. Copy the following artefact (the version number may differ) to the machine that you will be installing Cortex Gateway on:
-    * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Block Packages.zip
+    * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Gateway.zip
-1. Use the "Cortex Installation Guide" to install Cortex Gateway, ensuring to follow any pre-requisites relevant to Cortex Gateway, including a SQL Express or SQL Server instance.
+1. Use the "Cortex Installation Guide" to install Cortex Gateway, beginning at the section "Cortex Gateway Installation".
+Ensure that you refer to and follow the instructions for installing prerequisites in the "Note" sections.
 Use the following points as they will differ from a Cortex Integrity installation:
-    * Ignore the section about "Required Components" for Cortex Innovation; only SQL Server and Cortex Gateway are needed, along with the other components detailed in this guide.
+    * In the "Required Components", ensure that the prerequisites in the "Note" sections are followed ("System requirements" and "Install Internet Information Services") but do not install the additional Cortex components mentioed.
+For Cortex Innovation; only SQL Server and Cortex Gateway are needed, along with the other components detailed in this guide.
     * Wherever "Cortex Gateway.zip" is mentioned, use the "Cortex Evolution - Innovation * - Block Packages.zip" file that was copied in the previous step.
     * When configuring the "parameters.xml" file, some additional values need to be updated: